St. Iakovos Church in Valparaiso Celebrates Opening of New Church Building

 Photo: St. Iakovos Church/Aimee Lee and John Lee

-VALPARAISO, IN — With heartfelt joy and spiritual celebration, the parishioners of St. Iakovos Greek Orthodox Church gathered June 14–15, 2025, for the Thyranoixia (Door-Opening) of their newly completed church – the only one in the U.S. dedicated to St. Iakovos, Brother of the Lord and First Bishop of Jerusalem.
+VALPARAISO, IN — With heartfelt joy and spiritual celebration, the parishioners of St. Iakovos Greek Orthodox Church gathered June 14–15, 2025, for the Thyranoixia (Door-Opening) of their newly completed church.
+The parish is unique in having the only church currently dedicated to St. James which uses the Greek "Iakovos."

 The historic weekend was presided over by His Eminence Archbishop Elpidophoros of America, joined by His Eminence Metropolitan Nathanael of Chicago, Bishop Timothy of Hexamillion, and clergy from throughout the region.